alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 - what compliance processes to put in place
 - how to train staff
 - how ECO compliance audits work

+### Sharing classified information during the export process

+You must get approval from the Ministry of Defence (MOD) before sharing classified information or equipment with a person or organisation outside the UK.
+This means:

+- information or equipment classified as [‘official-sensitive’ or higher](/government/publications/government-security-classifications)
+- information or equipment classified as ‘official’ - but only if it’s connected with other information or equipment that’s classified as ‘official-sensitive’ or higher

+Use MOD form 680 on the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for approval.

+Contact your usual desk officer or email <ACP-ELC@mod.uk> if you have a question about MOD form 680 applications.

+[Question for SME: does the requirement to complete MOD form 680 apply here?]

 ## Contact the Export Control Organisation (ECO)